 - Co-operative Education students understand the value of Co-op while on a work term, and commit to the process and requirements of the program

-- Co-op students must maintain minimum GPAs throughout the three Co-op work terms and transcripts will be re-evaluated prior to each work term
+- Maintain minimum GPAs throughout their program; transcripts will be re-evaluated prior to each work term

-- Employers post job opportunities on the Career Services website, based on industry participation and labour market conditions, and are accessible by eligible Co-op and work experience students only
+- Employers post job opportunities on the Career Services Student Recruitment and Job Bank website – based on industry participation and labour market conditions, and these are accessible by eligible Co-op and work experience students only

 - Employers review the applications, shortlist, interview candidates, and offer the positions to the successful students

 - Co-op students are expected to fully participate in the job competition process offered through Career Services

 - Students who hesitate to apply for a wide range of opportunities usually have the greatest difficulty acquiring positions, while those who apply and interview for numerous positions enhance their chances of being successful

 - Student self-marketing initiatives (i.e., looking for Co-op work terms independently), in areas of personal and professional interest, are also strongly recommended in order to increase students’ chances of success

 - Positions that students find independently (“student-identified”) must be approved by the Co-operative Education coordinator prior to accepting offers

 - Students must complete Orientation to Co-op (OTC) prior to commencing a work term